Where To Shop The Latest #OldCeline Drop Online

-Good news for those of you still pining for the Phoebe Philo era of Celine — especially if you've been forlornly scrolling through the @oldceline Instagram account, after Hedi Slimane's debut for the French fashion house in September.
+Good news if you're still desperately hunting for items from the Phoebe Philo era of Celine — especially if you've been scrolling through the @oldceline Instagram account, forlorn, after Hedi Slimane's debut for the French fashion house in September.
 The only e-commerce website licensed to sell Celine products, 24 Sévres, just added a ton of #OldCeline.

 The site is a byproduct of Parisian luxury retailer Le Bon Marché's recent acquisition by conglomerate LVMH, which aims to bring the department store into the 21st century.
 It offers a curated selection of premium goods, from classics like Chloe and Courreges, to more sportswear-oriented labels, like Nike and Yeezy, delivering exactly what visitors head to Le Bon Marché for: High-end, on-trend items that reflect French-girl style.